ds-modules/curriculum-guide/connector/instructor/student-help.md

 ### Connector Associates

 DSEP can match you with one or more undergraduate connector assistants \(CAs\) who can help you throughout the semester.
-CAs can help with a variety of tasks such as answering questions during lab, proofreading notebooks, maintaining the course website, developing course materials, etc. CAs cannot do any grading.
+CAs can help with a variety of tasks such as answering questions during lab, proofreading notebooks, maintaining the course website, developing course materials, etc. The specific tasks a CA takes on can vary based on the needs of the instructor.
+CAs cannot do any grading.

 All CAs are enrolled in a two unit decal course, _Teaching Data Science - Connectors_.
 This decal will provide them with the training needed to assist with the connectors.
 The decal consists of 90 hours of work for the semester, 39 hours of which will be spent on training and outside work for the decal course.
 The remaining 51 hours will be spent on any work related to the connector.
 Here is how we have broken down these 51 hours: